Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 ## Preprocessing
 It is important to mention that our used dataset is already preprocessed, in sense that we used a cropped and alligned version of it.
 The first thing we did is to crop it into a quadratic form.
 Next off, we resize it into 64x64 and greyscale it; this is done due to the fact that we have limited computational power.
-We also map the grey values of the images from *0 to 255* to *-1 to 1*, due to the fact that the input unit (**Z** vector) is taken from a uniform distribution between these values.
+We also map the grey values of the images from **0 - 255** to **-1 - 1**, due to the fact that the input unit (**Z** vector) is taken from a uniform distribution between these values.
 Finally, we add a third "empty dimension" for compability reasons.

 The limitation in terms of resizing and greyscale is an important step since, even with it, we have 202000\*64<sup>2</sup>\*256 (**~200 billion**) values to work with.